-I couldn’t find any information about the exact ratio of hydrogen peroxide to water for cleaning bones.
-Basically, the higher the concentration of hydrogen, the faster and whiter your bones will be.
+How much hydrogen to water?
+The higher the concentration of hydrogen, the faster and whiter your bones will be.
 Unfortunately, that can mean spending a lot of money on hydrogen peroxide.
 That is why it is so important to find a container which fits your bones exactly.
 The less excess space around your bones, the less hydrogen peroxide you will have to use.

 Step 5: Cover and Leave for 24+ Hours

 It is important that you cover the bones once they are in the hydrogen peroxide solution.
 The lid will keep the fumes within the bucket and help it work better.

 *Note about Cleaning Very Dirty Bones